 - HYQVIA can cause blood clots.

-- Your healthcare professional may perform blood tests regularly to check your IgG level.
+- Your HCP may perform blood tests regularly to check your IgG level.

-- With your consent, your healthcare professional may provide blood samples to Shire plc, to test for antibodies that may form against the hyaluronidase part of HYQVIA.
+- With your consent, your HCP may provide blood samples to Shire plc, to test for antibodies that may form against the hyaluronidase part of HYQVIA.

 - Do not infuse HYQVIA into or around an infected or red swollen area because it can cause infection to spread.

-Talk to your healthcare professional if you become pregnant.
-Women who become pregnant during HYQVIA treatment are encouraged to enroll in the HYQVIA Pregnancy Registry by calling Medical Information at 1-866-424-6724.
+Talk to your HCP if you become pregnant.
+Women who become pregnant during HYQVIA treatment are encouraged to enroll in the HYQVIA Pregnancy Registry by calling 1-866-424-6724.

 Do not take HYQVIA if you:

-- Are allergic to IgG, hyaluronidase, other blood products, or human albumin (in the hyaluronidase solution).
+- Are allergic to IgG, hyaluronidase, other blood products, or any ingredient in HYQVIA.

 - Bad headache with nausea, vomiting, stiff neck, fever, and sensitivity to light.
-These could be signs of swelling in your brain.
+These could be signs of irritation and swelling of the lining around your brain.

 - Reduced urination, sudden weight gain, or swelling in your legs.
 These could be signs of a kidney problem.